ivadomed/model-spinal-rootlets/README.md

 > You can use the `json_write.py` script to add the json file according to the .nii.gz file created

-Now convert this Bids dataset to a nnUNet dataset `link to command script`.
+Now convert this BIDS dataset to a nnUNet dataset `link to command script`.
 This is the D1a dataset (100% train image no test image)

 Add the